China landscape

 Vet requirements, airline rules & what to expect at the border

-Verified February 2026 · Checked against official government sources
+Verified 1 May 2026 · Checked against official government sources

 Official Import Rules

 China has strict and recently updated pet import rules.
 Only ONE cat or dog per person.
-Requirements: ISO microchip, rabies vaccination (at least 21 days old), and a rabies titer test (≥0.
+Requirements: ISO microchip, rabies vaccination (at least 30 days old, administered at least 30 days before arrival), and a rabies titer test (≥0.5 IU/ml) from an approved laboratory.
+The health certificate must be issued by a USDA-accredited veterinarian within 14 days of arrival and electronically endorsed by USDA-APHIS via the VEHCS system.
+Cats arriving from designated rabies-free countries/regions may be exempt from the titer test.

 Medical Roadmap